noble-antwi/static_website_on_s3/README.md

-In this project, I will be focusing on how to host a static website on S3 and link it to a domain name purchased from GoDaddy.com.
-Additionally, we'll be using Amazon Route 53 to create a hosted zone for our domain name, which will allow us to map our domain name to the S3 bucket hosting our website.
+In this project, I will be focusing on how to host a static website on S3 and link it to a domain name (qerbros.com) purchased from GoDaddy.com.
+Additionally, I will be using Amazon Route 53 to create a hosted zone for our domain name, which will allow us to map our domain name to the S3 bucket hosting our website.

 This project will provide you with a step-by-step guide to creating and configuring your S3 bucket, setting up your hosted zone on Route 53, and linking the two together to create a functional website.
-We'll also cover some best practices for optimizing your website's performance and security on AWS.

-Whether you're a developer looking to learn more about cloud hosting or a business owner seeking a reliable and cost-effective hosting solution, this project is an excellent starting point.
-So, let's get started and build a great static website on AWS!
+## Setting up S3 bucket for hosting the static website